 Meet at 8:00am to discuss the day's objectives

 Ice school and crevasse rescue.
 Includes: glacier morphology, crampon technique, low angle ice climbing , ice screw placement, roping up for glaciers, crevasse rescue techniques, ice anchors

 Typically a 3:00am meet to begin the ascent day of a suitable peak.

 This is an exciting and challenging opportunity to put new-found skills into practice on a big mountain.
 There are several options for climbing the 3491m (11,454 Ft.)
 Mt.
 Athabasca.
 Other peaks include A2, Boundary Peak and Mt.
 Wilcox.
 All are good introductory mountaineering challenges.

 Mount Athabasca: First Ascent: August 17th 1898, N. Collie, H. Wooley, 11,453 feet, 3491 meters "Athabasca" is a Cree word believed to mean "where there are reeds and grasses"

 The peak you attempt will depend upon the mountain conditions, the weather and your level of fitness.

 We only attempt Mt.
 Athabasca with those fit enough and when conditions/weather permit.
 Should conditions mean that no peak is suitable we will schedule an extra day of instruction.

 Expect a long but rewarding day for your summit attempt.
-We start very early (well before dawn) meaning you will be exposed to the incredible beauty of a mountain sunrise.
-The climb is not too technical but requires many of the things mountaineers must have, stamina, fitness, route finding skills and good judgment.
+We usually start very early (well before dawn) meaning you will be exposed to the incredible beauty of a mountain sunrise.
+These climbs are not too technical but require many of the things mountaineers must have: stamina, fitness, route finding skills and good judgment.